 On Sunday, November 24 the CBS program 60 Minutes aired “The War Within: Treating PTSD,” a documentary about vets with PTSD in therapy.
 The treatment discussed was Prolonged Exposure Therapy.
 While CBS does not seem to take a stance on the question of whether this particular therapy is effective, I believe that all SE® Practitioners who saw the program were heartbroken by the vets' suffering and frustrated by the fact that Somatic Experiencing® could do so much more to help these people getting their lives back.

-If you have not seen the 60 Minutes documentary, you can watch it below (or click here to open it in a new window) –
+If you have not seen the 60 Minutes documentary, you can click here to open it in a new window.

 In response to the program and the concern many of you have expressed, I am writing to update you on efforts the SE Trauma Institute is making to effect positive change for our military personnel and veterans.

 I live in San Diego, which has a large community of vets, and I'm feeling on a daily basis the suffering that is the direct result of the job we asked these people to do for our country.
 It breaks my heart, and I think we can make a change.
 Peter Levine recently dedicated two case consultations to working with vets, in Los Angeles and San Diego, with the help of Vanessa Hughes, an SEP who works at the U.S. Department of Veterans Affairs (VA).
 I attended both days, and I can tell you I have never seen a room so filled with love.
 SE works!